jaycee-pang/group13-274b/README.md

 - Source/ : This directory contains all the source code with the functionality implemented in C++.
 This includes the Cellular Automata class and its initialization steps, update steps, and outputs as well as its rule functions.

-- Tests: Test programs used to test the functionalities of our cellular automata by running simulations of various parameters.
+- Tests/: Test programs used to test the functionalities of our cellular automata by running simulations of various parameters.

-- Utils: Contains all the source files that implement utilities like timing, I/O, and random array generation, other performance metric tools.
+- Utils: Contains all the source files that implement utilities for grid visualization.

 LIST OF FILES IN THIS DIRECTORY:
 - README:(is this file)